How Many Throwers Per Flight or How Many Judges to Hire

 The Number of Events

-The AD can get away with larger flights of throwers (less judges) when the number of events are smaller.
+The AD can get away with larger flights of throwers (less judges) when the number of events contested is smaller.
 This is probably most true when one of the events dropped is a height event.

 The smaller the number of events contested, the more throwers a flight can handle